kusold/todoist-habitrpg/README.md

 2. `*/10 * * * * todoist-habitrpg -u habitRpgUserId -t habitRpgApiToken -a todoistApiToken`
 3. Verify it was saved with `crontab -l`

+Troubleshooting: If this doesn't work for you, please use absolute paths or adjust the PATH for your cron.

 ## Current Limitations
 * Only supports syncing from Todoist -> HabitRPG.
 * Only supports basic task syncing.
 Subtasks get synced as a toplevel task in HabitRPG